TheMetalHead/moOde-CD-Rip-and-Play/README.md

   glyrc
   eyeD3

-A bash script called 'Remove-cd-rip.sh' will remove:
+A bash script called 'Remove-cd-rip.sh' can be used to remove some installed files and the links for moOde:

   cd-discid
   eject